Arthur Farh: International career

-Farh made several appearances for the full Liberia national team, including four qualifying matches for the 1990 FIFA World Cup.
-He played for Liberia at the 1996 African Cup of Nations finals in South Africa.
+Farh made several appearances for the Liberia national team, including four qualifying matches for the 1990 FIFA World Cup.
+He also played for Liberia at the 1996 African Cup of Nations finals in South Africa.

 Drug smuggling arrest

 Farh acquired German citizenship while he was playing football in the country, but moved to the United Kingdom after he retired from playing.
 In January 2011, Farh was charged with drug smuggling after arriving at London Heathrow Airport on a flight from Sint Maarten with cocaine worth £40,000.